 Hawk perches, not chicken perches, put chickens at risk.
 An owl perch might be a dead tree branch on a live tree or tall stake.
 You can eliminate these perches by cutting down dead branches.

 Add spikes to posts and other perching places in your property.
 Or use an Oscillating fence attachment.
-This will eliminate the ability for hawks and owls to move in closer and perch watching your little flock.
+This will eliminate the ability for hawks and owls to move in closer and perch, while watching your flock.

 As a last resort, you can lock up your chickens to keep them safe.
 This keeps your chickens from being free-range chickens but keeps them safe in an enclosed structure.

-How Do Hawks Eagles and Owls Attach Differently?
+How Do Hawks, Eagles, and Owls Attack Chickens?

 Hawks generally kill their prey by gripping it with their strong talons.
 They puncture the vital organs and the animal dies slowly.
 Hawks will also attack for an on-site feast.
 They aren’t as large as some of the other birds and will kill an animal and stay to eat it, especially if it is more than 4 or 5 pounds.
 That’s the maximum weight that most hawks can carry away.